BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Classification of Own Funds.pdf.md

 EIOPA-BoS-14/168 EN

-![**Image Summary:**
-This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, translucent, diamond-like shape containing a circle of white stars, similar to the European Union flag.
-Below the graphic is the stylized lowercase acronym "eiopa" in black, followed by the full name of the authority in a sans-serif font.
-The background is white.

-**Text from image:**
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

 ![This is a title banner with bold black text on a light blue background that reads "Guidelines on classification of own funds".